Grange Hill: Series history

 Grange Hill was originally conceived by ATV writer Phil Redmond, who first approached various television companies with the idea in 1975, unsuccessfully.
 In 1976, he managed to sell the idea to the BBC, and the children's drama executive Anna Home commissioned an initial series of nine episodes in a trial run, the first being broadcast on 8 February 1978.

 From the start, the series sparked controversy over its realistic, gritty portrayal of school life, which differed from the idealised portrayals of earlier school dramas.
-Redmond has said that he was not fully able to start pushing the boundaries until later series.
+Redmond has said that he was not fully able to start pushing the boundaries until the later series.
 This led to Redmond being summoned to lunch by BBC bosses and forced to agree that there would be no further series unless he toned certain elements down.
 Grange Hills highest-profile period was undoubtedly the mid- to late 1980s.
 One of the most famous storylines during this time was that of Zammo McGuire (played by Lee MacDonald) and his addiction to heroin.
 This storyline ran over two series (1986–87) and focused on Zammo's descent into drugs and how it strained his relationship with girlfriend Jackie and friend Kevin.
 Among the show's other favourite characters during this period were Gonch and Hollo, played by John Holmes (also credited as John McMahon) and Bradley Sheppard.
 During his time at the school (1985–89) Gonch took part in many moneymaking schemes, most of which were unsuccessful.
 There was a comedic element to the duo's relationship that worked well with viewers.
 Script editor Anthony Minghella, who worked on the series for several years during the 1980s, later won an Academy Award for Best Director for the film The English Patient in 1996.

 During the 1990s, Grange Hill did not receive the same media attention that it had had just a few years before.
 The teachers were now equals in the narrative, with their personal lives taking up almost as much time as those of the pupils.
 In 1994, two characters were introduced with disabilities: Denny Roberts (Lisa Hammond), who had dwarfism, and Rachel Burns (Francesca Martinez), who had cerebral palsy.
 Both characters were presented as "one of the gang" and hated being accorded any special treatment because of their circumstances.
 This prompted the BFI's 2002 publication The Hill And Beyond to comment that Grange Hill had perhaps become politically correct.